PiotrWnuczek/PiotrWnuczek/README.md

 # Piotr Wnuczek
-## Application developer specializing in frontend programming in React, enthusiast of SaaS startups
+### Application developer specializing in frontend programming in React, enthusiast of SaaS startups
 ### https://piotrwnuczek.pl/

-### My newest and best project:
+### Major Project:
-- Project Extend - professional application for quick and easy task and project management with the agile method.
+- Project Extend - Professional application for quick and easy task and project management with the agile method
 - https://projectextend.com/

-### My important projects:
+### Important Projects:
+- Smart Device - Internet of Things device management application allows you to connect to Arduino and visualize the data on a graph
+- Creative Projects - Application for managing individual and team projects, allows you to organize assignments and notes in projects
-- Task Planner - application for tasks planning that allows you to quickly and easily organize every plan and project, even the most complex.
+- Task Planner - Application for tasks planning that allows you to quickly and easily organize every plan and project, even the most complex
-- Website System - System for creating and managing multifunctional websites, with a management panel, landing page creator and e-commerce functions.
+- Website System - System for creating and managing multifunctional websites, with a management panel, landing page creator and e-commerce functions

 ### Technologies:
 - React with Redux and Router